google/material-design-lite/packages/mdl-theme/README.md

 #### mdl-theme-prop mixin

 MDL Theme exports an `mdl-theme-prop` mixin, which can be used to apply a theme color to a property.
 The mixin takes the property name as the first parameter, and the desired color as the second one.
+It also has an optional boolean parameter for whether `!important` should be applied to the value.

 For example, if you wanted to set the background of `.foo` to the primary color, and the text color to suit primary text on top of it: